Restoration ReportCopyright © 2015 CBH

 This was a fascinating project to be involved with, and provided an opportunity to closely examine the work of one of the great modern American harpsichord makers.
 The revolutionary aluminium soundboard used by Challis is in fact not a single layer, but a sandwich of two layers separated by honeycomb.
 To allow greater flexibility, only the top soundboard layer is actually attached to the frame: The lower layer stops short of the perimeter by at least an inch, the honeycomb originally secreted by masking tape but now visible as the tape adhesive has failed.
 The upper keys were heavily weighted because they only supported two choirs of jacks including the dogleg unison damper jack.
 Most of the lower keys were front heavy to avoid excessive touch weight with so many jacks resting on them.
 There are no nuts: Instead, the strings pass through holes in right-angled brass attached to the wrestplank, not unlike the concept of the modern piano agraffe.
 String replacement is somewhat tedious because of poor access.
 The unison and 4´ tuning pins work smoothly in phenol bushings, the 16´ pins quite tight in a solid phenol block running the full width of the wrestplank.
 The scaling is compromized in the extreme treble because of the width of the gap, and the 8´ and 4´ “nuts” run straight for the top four notes.

 The Charlot lid mural was successfully restored by Laurence Pace, and the Challis was included in the “Now Hear This” exhibit which ran at Spalding House from June 18 2013 to January 5 2014.
+A picture of me tuning the harpsichord for the exhibit appeared in an article titled “Harpsichord strikes warm notes” in the Sept Oct Nov 2013 issue of the Honolulu Museum of Art Members’ Magazine (vol. 85 no.4).
 The instrument was opened in November by harpsichordist Thomas Yee and Tresemble, performing works for Chamber Music Hawaii including the de Falla Concerto and a new composition by Daniel Morse (grandson of the original owner Gertrud Roberts), titled Variations on “Bist du bei mir”.

 |1951 Challis Harpsichord on display,